pyxploiter/CS354-Compiler-Construction/Lab12/README.md

 VarList −> id

-Write the syntax directed definition (SDD) to find the type of variable(s) in a declaration statement and implement it in Bison
+<b>Write the syntax directed definition (SDD) to find the type of variable(s) in a declaration statement and implement it in Bison</b>

 # How to Run?
 Use this command: